Sri Lanka drongo: Identification

+The Sri Lanka drongo has black plumage with a metallic blue or greenish-blue sheen.
+It has an arching, helmet-like crest, red eyes, and a deeply-forked tail.
+Both sexes are indistinguishable from each other.

 Behavior

 It is a forest bird as other drongos that can is confined to forest edges, plantations, and wooded gardens.
 Like most drongos, it feeds on insects from open perches.
 A superb mimic of the calls of other birds but always has a metallic sound.